Providing training and readiness to the Cheyenne community with COMEA

-In 2019, COMEA received an award of $65,000 from the Microsoft Community Empowerment Fund.
-This donation is being used for general operational funding, with the goal of providing safe and secure housing along with case management to move individuals and families experiencing homelessness toward self-sufficiency.
+In 2019, COMEA received an award from the Microsoft Community Empowerment Fund, with the goal of providing safe and secure housing along with case management to move individuals and families experiencing homelessness toward self-sufficiency.
 Employment training and self-sufficiency are primary goals as COMEA looks to help folks become contributing community members.

 Providing training and readiness to the community